 2. An Exceptional Job Outlook

 The demand for laboratory testing is expected to keep rising as America's population of elderly patients increases over the next few decades.
 As people live longer, they are often at higher risk of developing chronic diseases.
 Plus, many new technologies and lab procedures are being invented that allow a greater range of illnesses to be detected and monitored through diagnostic testing.

-That's why the employment of medical and clinical lab technicians and technologists is projected to grow by 13 percent between 2016 and 2026.2 And that could mean being able to enjoy enhanced career stability.
+In fact, the Occupational Outlook Handbook says that employment of medical and clinical lab technicians and technologists is projected to grow by 13 percent between 2016 and 2026.
+And that could mean being able to enjoy enhanced career stability.